wastetek/radio.fam.wtf/README.md

 # Waste Radio

-A web frontend and visualiser for [Waste Radio](https://radio.fam.wtf) using the Web Audio API.
+A web frontend and audio visualiser for [Waste Radio](https://radio.fam.wtf) using Canvas and the Web Audio API.